SwatiMishraMD/Health_informatics_integration_project/README.md

 The algorithm for T2DM glycemic control (glucose-centric) is considered a part of the CDSS of the hospital, and integrated with other systems like EHR, lab, physicians's office, etc.

-The selected clinical algorithm is
+The selected clinical algorithm is (find reference and details in project files)

 ![image](https://github.com/user-attachments/assets/888615ee-5bb9-4032-918d-151365d80159)

-Integration diagram
+Integration diagram (using health tech standards like HL7, LOINC, SNOMED, etc)

 ![image](https://github.com/user-attachments/assets/bdd371e6-a391-40f7-a81a-0f9d835ed3fc)